 The third ingredient is water.
 Now, this really needs to be distilled-this cuts down on bacteria and fungal growth.
 No one wants to make a cream with bacteria/fungus already in it!
 If you would like to get fancy, you can use other watery ingredients like aloe vera, witch hazel, glycerin or rose water instead of or in combination with distilled water.
 You can even use hyaluronic acid!

-For simplicity sake, we’re going to make a small batch so that we can skip the preservative.
+For simplicity sake, we’re going to make a very small batch of DIY lotion so that we can skip the preservative.
 This cream will last 1 week in room temperature or 2 weeks in the fridge.
-Consider THIS or THIS preservative if you’d like to make a larger batch and preserve it.

 Most DIY skin care recipes are in percentages.
 For example, a typical lotion is 70% water, 20% oil and 10% emulsifier.
 To make things more simple, I will translate this in cups and tbsp.
 If you want to make a bigger batch, just double the recipe!